o3de/o3de.org/content/docs/userguide/lumberyard-editor-customizing.md

+description: ' Customize &ly-editor; by docking windows and toolbars, customizing toolbars and menus, and updating editor settings and global preferences for &ALYlong;. '
+slug: lumberyard-editor-customizing
+title: Customizing &ly-editor;
+---
 # Customizing Lumberyard Editor<a name="lumberyard-editor-customizing"></a>

 You can customize your workspace by adjusting how the windows and tools are docked, customizing which toolbars and menus display, and updating the global editor settings\.